rwijtvliet/multilan/README.md

 *	Because highlighting is used as well, you can no longer use highlighting in the text.

 ## How to run
 Keep the document `multilan.docm` open, and also open your master document.
-Then, with the focus on this document, press ALT-F8 and run the macro 'showForm'.
+Then, with the focus on the `multilan` document, press ALT-F8 and run the macro `showForm`.
 Make sure you have macros enabled.
 Should run in all MS Office versions >=2007, but I only tested with Office 2010 under Windows 8.1.